verilog-to-routing/vtr-verilog-to-routing/doc/arch/reference.rst

     :req_param delay: The intrinsic switch delay when the switch topology has the specified number of switch inputs

     Instead of specifying a single Tdel value, a list of Tdel values may be specified for different values of switch fan-in.
+    Delay is linearly extrapolated/interpolated for any unspecified fanins based on the two closest fanins.

     **Example:**